thebarbican19/BatteryBoi/README.md

 <br><br>

 #### Updates
 BatteryBoi does not currently have support to perform automatic updates.
-Please 🚶🏻 follow me on [Twitter](https://twitter.com/mistermeenr) or [Github](https://github.com/), or ⭐️ start this repo to follow for release updates. </br>
+Please 🚶🏻 follow me on [Twitter](https://twitter.com/mistermeenr) or [Github](https://github.com/), or ⭐️ start this repo to follow for release updates. </br></br>
-alternatively, you can get priority updates to your email if you become a [paid contributor](https://donate.stripe.com/5kAg2R7LJ2rkepq14b).
+Alternatively, you can get priority updates to your email if you become a [paid contributor](https://donate.stripe.com/5kAg2R7LJ2rkepq14b).
 <br><br>

 ### Roadmap